realares/AlexaSkillsKit.NET/README.md

 * verifies authenticity of the request by validating its signature and timestamp
 * code-reviewed and vetted by Amazon (Alexa skills written using this library passed certification)

-This library will be available as a NuGet package soon
+This library will be available as a NuGet package: https://www.nuget.org/packages/Ra.AlexaSkillsKit/

+To install Ra.AlexaSkillsKit, run the following command in the Package Manager Console ``
+Install-Package Ra.AlexaSkillsKit
+``

 # How To Use